×

 Syncing Online Store Inventory with ERP

 Running an online store means you always need to know what’s in stock.
 If the inventory isn’t accurate, customers could order something that is not available.
-That leads to canceled orders and bad reviews.
+That leads to cancelled orders and bad reviews.

 Example: A retail business sells items through Shopify and manages supply through NetSuite.
 When someone buys a product, NetSuite updates the quantity, and Shopify shows the change instantly.
 This prevents overselling and helps the warehouse team stay ahead.